-Simon Xavier Guerrand-Hermès, Founder and Chairman of the GHFP.
+Simon Xavier Guerrand-Hermès is the Co-Founder and President of the GHFP.
 He was formerly the GHFP’s Chairman of the Board, and is now retired from active duties.
 He was the Vice Chairman of Hermès of Paris, and board member of Hermès International.
-He is also the Chairman of Eden Development.
+He is the Chairman of Eden Development.
 Simon Xavier completed his graduate studies in Harvard Divinity School with a focus on religion and spirituality.
 He also holds an Honorary Fellowship at Oxford University.
 He served as the Treasurer of Religions for Peace for a number of years.
 In 2006, he was awarded the Officer of the National Order of the Legion of Honour in France.

-Sharif Istvan Horthy, co-founder and Vice Chairman of the GHFP’s Board of Trustees, was born in Hungary, and is the grandson of Admiral Horthy (Regent of Hungary 1920-1944).
+Sharif Istvan Horthy is the Co-Founder and Chairman of the GHFP’s Board of Trustees.
+He was born in Hungary, and is the grandson of Admiral Horthy (Regent of Hungary 1920-1944).
 He studied physics at Oxford University and civil engineering at Imperial College.
 At 25, Sharif embraced Islam.
 He has worked as a civil engineer and business consultant in Britain, Indonesia and the USA.
 He is currently living in the UK.
-Sharif is also on the advisory board of the Three Faiths Forum, and a Trustee of the Museum of World Religions (UK), and the Chair of the Trustees of Lewes New School.
+Sharif is also on the advisory board of the Three Faiths Forum, a Trustee of the Museum of World Religions (UK), and the Chair of the Trustees of Lewes New School.

-As a witness of the pain of the civil war in Lebanon, Alexandra explored her own responsibility for war and for peace.
-She became a psychotherapist.
+Alexandra Asseily is a psychotherapist.
 She is a governor and co-founder of the Centre for Lebanese Studies, Oxford, a founding member of the Ara Pacis Initiative, and a former member of the Advisory Board of the Center for the Study of World Religions at Harvard University.
 In 1998 Alexandra initiated Hadiqat As-Samah, the Garden of Forgiveness, in downtown Beirut.
 She is actively involved in the Healing the Wounds of History Programmes worldwide.